© 2014 ACVoice. All Rights Reserved.

 I read this poem for the first time in a course offered by Daniel Hall called “Expatriate Poets” (Auden, born in England, later became an American citizen).
 During our in-class discussion, Professor Hall asked us each, in turn, whether we would rather be the more or less loving of partners in a romantic relationship.
 Each of my classmates explained that they would prefer to be more loved; you have greater agency that way, and you get showered with more affection than you’re obliged to return.
 I was the sole responder in the 30-person class to agree with Auden: let the more loving one be me.
 I had trouble articulating it then, but in my personal experience, I tend toward relationships in which, for better or worse, my feelings are stronger than my boyfriend’s.

 During that semester, I began casually dating a brilliant senior guy in the class who, in every way, was perfect.
 He was (and is) disarmingly handsome and outstandingly genuine; he’s smart and kind and great, and likes good music.
 By my own objective criteria, he was the perfect candidate.
-But, for reasons I couldn’t explain then – and still can’t – I just wasn’t very attracted to him, or at least not attracted enough to want a serious relationship.
-His approach from across the Quad didn’t fill my tummy with butterflies.
+But, for reasons I couldn’t explain then — and still can’t — I just wasn’t very attracted to him, or at least not attracted enough to want a serious relationship.
+His approach from across the Quad didn’t fill my stomach with butterflies.
 When he peeled off my clothes, I didn’t feel that punched-in-the-gut, whir-of-ecstasy sensation I realized I needed in order to be intimate with another man.
-Meanwhile, I was rekindling a romance with different guy, who shall also remain nameless, that I had dated the previous fall.
+Meanwhile, I was rekindling a romance with different guy that I had dated the previous fall.
 He’d treated me like dirt then, but he acknowledged all of that in an endearingly apologetic, handwritten letter he slipped under my bedroom door.
 Against my better judgment, I started falling for him again.

 I began writing an anecdotal account of my thoughts on “The More Loving One” twelve months ago; I was in the midst of exam week and working on a final paper about Auden.
 I was going to respond to the poet affirmatively, describing how the thrill of the chase was far more satisfying than the any thrill of evasion.
 I wanted to capture — like him, in words — just why I was so attracted to such a sleazy guy.